-We may grant to our officers, directors and key employees RSUs, where each unit represents the right to receive, at the end of a stipulated period, one unrestricted share of stock with no exercise price.
+The Company may grant to its officers, directors, and key employees RSUs, where each unit represents the right to receive, at the end of a stipulated period, one unrestricted share of stock with no exercise price.
 Certain RSUs are subject to cliff or graded vesting, generally ranging over a period of three years.
 Non-employee directors are granted RSUs that immediately vest on the grant date.
 Cash dividend equivalents are accumulated on RSUs and are payable upon vesting of the awards.
-We determine the fair value of RSUs based on the market price of our common stock on the date of grant.
+The Company determines the fair value of RSUs based on the market price of its common stock on the date of grant.